 - Tour times are 10:00 a.m., 11:00 a.m., 1:00 p.m., 2:00 p.m., and 3:00 p.m.
 The last tour leaves the Visitor Center at 3:00 p.m.

-- Advance online purchase for tours is required.
+- Advance online purchase is recommended to secure availability.
+Walk-ins are welcome.

 The Morven Park Mansion